Don Mincher: Death

+Mincher died after a long illness on March 4, 2012.
+He was buried at Maple Hill Cemetery in Huntsville.

 Legacy

 On June 9, 1966, in the seventh inning of a game against the Kansas City Athletics, Mincher was one of five Twins players to hit home runs.
 The others were Harmon Killebrew, Tony Oliva, Rich Rollins and Zoilo Versalles.
 These five home runs still stand as a Major League record for the most home runs in a single inning, and were hit off starter Catfish Hunter (two), reliever Paul Lindblad (two), and reliever John Wyatt.

 Mincher was one of only 21 players to hit a home run completely over the right-field roof and out of Tiger Stadium in Detroit during the 64-year history of its final configuration.
 He accomplished the feat on August 23, 1964, as a member of the Minnesota Twins.

 Two roads in Huntsville were named Don Mincher Drive.